oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-the-best-static-site-generator-/rule.md

 **TODO Matt.
 W**.: Flesh out rule content

+​
 ![](Jekyll.jpg)
-Bad Example: Jekyll - Great but too simple
+​​​​​​Bad Example: Jekyll​​​ - Great but too simple​​​​​

+​​

+​​
 ![](NextJS.jpg)
-Bad Example: NextJS - We had reliability issues with page generation
+​​​​​​​Bad Example: NextJS - We had reliability issues with page generation

+​

 ![](Gatsby.jpg)
-Good Example: Gatsby
+Good Example: Gatsby​​​​​​​​

 Gatsby is great because it's simple and yet powerful.
 It works natively with GitHub as a Datasource and you can query via GraphQL based on Tags and Branches.